Predestination

 The Problem

-First, the Bible and the Church are clear that God creates all men for beatitude.
+Predestination is the reconciliation of God’s sovereignty with man’s free will.
+The Bible and the Church are clear that God creates all men for beatitude.
 St. Paul tells us that God “desires all men to be saved and to come to knowledge of the truth” (1 Tim 2:3-4).
 St. Peter says, “the Lord [does not wish] that any should perish, but that all should reach repentance” (2 Peter 3:9).
 Ezekiel says that God has “no pleasure in the death of anyone” and asks us to “turn to Him and live” (Ezekiel 18:30-32).
-Even without these verses, scripture is clear that God made man for righteousness, and thus made man for happiness in Heaven.
-It would be absurd to say that God created man for a particular end while simultaneously working against that end.
+But the Bible and the Church are also clear that God is the source of all goodness.
+Therefore, while human love responds to goodness in things, God’s love causes goodness in things.
+As St. Paul profoundly asks, “what have you that you have not received?”
+(1 Corinth.
+4:7).

 In the 16th century, the Jesuit theologian Luis de Molina proposed a different theory of grace.
 Instead of premotion, Molina suggested that God acts through scientia media, or “middle knowledge.”
 All theologians agree that God has two kinds of knowledge – natural knowledge of all things He could do, and free knowledge of all things He has done and will do.
 Natural knowledge is necessary, like God’s knowledge of necessary truths, whereas free knowledge is freely chosen.
 Molina proposed a novel type of knowledge in God which lies “between” natural and free knowledge.
 Like natural knowledge, it is not “under God’s control.”
 Rather, it pertains to the free choices made by other agents.
 Here’s an example:

 God gives grace to all.
 To some, that they may not boast; to others, that they may have no excuse.
+But this leads us to another question: why does God sometimes make grace efficient, but other times permit resistance?
+Ultimately, why does God save some, but not others?

 Salvation